Henrik Hedman

-Henrik Hedman (born 5 February 1968 in Stockholm) is a Swedish businessman and racing driver who last competed for DragonSpeed in the IMSA SportsCar Championship's GTD class.
+Per Henrik Daniel Hedman (born 5 February 1968 in Stockholm) is a Swedish businessman and racing driver competing for DragonSpeed in the IMSA SportsCar Championship's GTD class.

-A long-time driver for DragonSpeed's efforts in prototype competition, Hedman is a class winner at the 24 Hours of Daytona and the 24 Hours of Le Mans, along with being an overall winner in the European Le Mans Series.
-Hedman also competed in the LMP1 class of the FIA World Endurance Championship under "temporary dispensation" from the championship's organizers during the 2018–19 season.
+A long-time gentleman driver for DragonSpeed in LMP2, Hedman is a class winner at the 24 Hours of Le Mans and 24 Hours of Daytona, and an overall winner in the European Le Mans Series.
+He also competed in the LMP1 class of the FIA World Endurance Championship in 2018–19, under "temporary dispensation" from the ACO.